How to Grow and Care for Peace Lilies

 Peace lilies are actually quite happy to be a bit crowded in their pots.
 You’ll know it’s time to repot when your plant begins to wilt more frequently.
 At that point, its roots will have begun to take up so much of the container that there’s little soil left to hold water.
 Select a new container that is just a couple inches wider in diameter than the container in which your peace lily is currently growing, and follow the planting instructions above to repot.

 Troubleshooting Problems with Peace Lilies

-Peace lilies tend to be quite easy to grow, but you might notice a few issues with them (in addition to the wilting mentioned above).
+Peace lily care tends to be pretty straightforward, but you might notice a few issues with these plants (in addition to the wilting mentioned above).
 Keep any eye out for:

 • Fungus gnats.
 As mentioned above, if you grow peace lilies in Miracle-Gro® Indoor Potting Mix, this is less likely to be an issue.
 But if you’re growing in a different type of potting soil, you may need to fight this battle.
 First, try watering less frequently and make sure the top of the soil dries out between waterings.
 If that doesn’t work, you may need to use Bt (Bacillus thuringiensis, an insecticide for home garden use) to kill the larvae in the soil.

 • Yellow leaves.
 Older leaves on peace lilies will turn yellow with age.
 Remove them, cutting all the way at the center of the plant.
 Plants that have been overwatered will sometimes develop yellow leaves, too.
 Let the soil dry out a bit and cut back on watering, and the plant may recover.